cullena20/IRESComicMischief/README.md

-# Comic Mischief Prediction
+# Comic Mischief Prediction (WIP)

 IRES Project to explore finetuning and pretraining methods for Multimodal Comic Mischief Prediction, particularly from the perspective of curriculum learning.
+This is an early stage project in progress right now.

 # Current Code Outline